UnmatchedPerspicacious/pol-eshel_red/README.md

 cd
 # what is this?

-this is the template website for our POL (presentation of learning).
+this is the template website for my POL (presentation of learning).

 # how to run?